ArtHitParade

 Elisabeth remembers opportunely that one of her earliest ambitions had been to be a history painter.
 With the indispensable support of King Louis XVI, she obtains the authorization to paint the portraits of these exotic lords.

-On January 30 in New York, Sotheby's sells the full length portrait of the leader of the delegation, lot 48 estimated $ 4M.
+On January 30, 2019, Sotheby's sold for $ 7.2M from a lower estimate of $ 4M the full length portrait of the leader of the delegation, lot 48.

 This oil on canvas 226 x 136 cm shows the white bearded man holding an oriental sword with curved blade.
 This composition is reminiscent of the portrait of the young Polynesian prince Omai by Reynolds in 1776.
 The exotic traveler is shown life-size, standing in front of a landscape in a counter-dive view that increases his dignity.